CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose an example selection method that utilizes multiple features for few-shot machine translation with LLMs.
+In this work, we propose an example selection method (CTQ Scorer) that utilizes multiple features for few-shot machine translation with LLMs.
 We show that combining multiple sentence-level features to predict the quality of retrieved examples results in significant improvement in translation quality over single features predicting example quality.
 Based on our ablation experiments, we also provide insights into the relevance of various features for example selection.
-We also plan to apply this method to example selection for other NLP tasks.
+Particularly, we would like to highlight that COMET-QE based similarity between input source and target is the best feature and is a strong baseline across languages and directions.
+We also note that the CTQScorer metric can be learnt without the need for a held-out seed parallel corpus.
+Exploration of example selection with multiple features for other NLP tasks is an interesting direction for future research.